Are you wondering what kind of fish you should be going for when spearfishing? Read on to learn about the best fish.

 Types of Fish for Spearfishing

-The types of fish that you can hunt depends on where you are hunting.
+The types of fish that you can hunt depend on where you are hunting.
 On the East coast of the United States, marine life is quite different than on the West coast.
 But, no matter where you are spearfishing, these are the types of marine species you will come across:

 Coral reefs are home to the largest variety of marine species anywhere in the oceans of the world.
 Reefs give spearfishers their pick of some of the most choice fish species for eating.
 Reef fish are great for beginners and expert spearfishers, thanks to the wide variety of fish therein.